-The book begins with the emergence of the mass press in the late nineteenth century and ends with globalization and media in the twenty-first century.
+The book begins with the emergence of the mass press in the late nineteenth century and ends with media and globalization in the early twentyfirst century.
 Within that broad framework it takes up various themes.
 These include the importance of the context - political, social, cultural, economic - in which mass media have developed and been adopted; the interaction between technological and social change; the relationships between media institutions and the state; and the interrelationships of different media.
-Our main focus is on the development of newspapers, film, radio, television, and the new media that arose at the end of the twentieth century; on their use for purposes of information, persuasion, and entertainment; and on their cultural and political impact.
-Chapters 2, 3, and 4 examine the emergence and development of the three main mass media before the Second World War.
+Our main focus is on the development of newspapers, film, radio, television, and the new media that arose at the end of the century; on their use for purposes of information, persuasion, and entertainment; and on their cultural and political impact.
+Chapters 2, 3, and 4 examine the emergence and development of the three main mass media before World War II.
 Chapters 5, 6, and 7 deal with the use of media for purposes of economic and political persuasion through advertising and propaganda.
-The post-1945 history of television and older media is the subject of Chapters 8 and 9.
-Chapters 10, 11, and 12 are concerned with recent developments concerning the role of media in war and international relations, the rise of new media, and globalization.
+The post-1945 history of television and older media is the subject of chapters 8 and 9.
+Chapters 10, 11, and 12 are concerned with crucial late twentieth-century developments concerning the role of media in war and international relations, the rise of new media, and globalization.
 The study does not claim to be comprehensive.
 Limits on length have not allowed a fuller treatment of magazines and book publishing, or of links between media and the popular music industry, for example.
 We hope nonetheless that the final choice of media to be covered and themes to be pursued satisfies readers in relation to the dominant mass media and the major issues that have arisen concerning their role in society.

 The study is comparative as well as historical: it is based on the firm conviction that an understanding of media and society requires not only an analysis of change over time but a comparison of the experience of different societies.
-Evidence is presented from a range of countries, although particular attention is given to the United States and
+Evidence is presented from a range of countries, but particular attention is given to the United States and the United Kingdom.
+Limitations of space partly account for this emphasis, but it is justified also by the global influence of US and British media developments and by the fact that most work in the field has concerned these two societies.

 The role of the media in society has been contentious since the beginning of the mass-circulation press and the film industry in the 1890s.
 It is a controversy that has been evident both in popular discussion and in various theoretical approaches that have emerged.
 These provide a backdrop to this work.
-"Mass-society" approaches have been especially influential.
-The term "mass" gained currency just as communications possibilities were expanding rapidly at the end of the nineteenth century.
-As Williams notes: "The history of mass communication is in one sense a history of the fear of the masses ... [who became] increasingly visible with the growth of the media and communication industries."4 The concept of a "mass society" created by the products of the mass media was part of the pessimistic assessment of the impact of industrialization that developed early in the twentieth century.
+"Mass society" approaches have been especially influential.
+The term "mass" gained currency just as communication possibilities were expanding rapidly at the end of the nineteenth century.
+As Williams notes, "The history of mass communication is in one sense a history of the fear of the masses . . . [who became] increasingly visible with the growth of the media and communication industries."
+The concept of a "mass society" created by the products of the mass media was part of the pessimistic assessment of the impact of industrialization that developed early in the twentieth century.
 This approach dominated critical thinking for a long time.
 Writers such as T. S. Eliot and F. R. Leavis drew negative conclusions about the effects of mass media.
-They distinguished high from low culture, considered "packaged" popular culture inferior, and deplored the undermining of individual cultural experience by media products.5
+They distinguished high from low culture. considered "packaged" popular culture inferior, and deplored the undermining of individual cultural experience by media products.5